Jayanta Hazarika: Characteristics of Music

 Jayanta Hazarika was a seasoned player of several musical instruments.
 He played guitar, domra, mandolin, accordion, tabla, and harmonica.
 He used to collect various traditional musical instruments from other parts of the world.
 He could play the Harmonium in two different octaves simultaneously.

-Jayanta Hazarika created music with a sophisticated mix of Traditional Assamese tunes along with Western instruments.
+Jayanta Hazarika created music with a mix of Traditional Assamese tunes along with Western instruments.
 His deft fusion of western tunes gave his music a uniqueness not associated with Modern Assamese songs until then.
 He also used unconventional preludes and interludes.
 The combination of Nirmalprabha Bordolo's lyrics and Jayanta Hazarika's composition are considered everlasting melodies of Assam.
 Most of the songs created by this pair are still extremely popular.

 Xur Bahini

 In 1977, Jayanta Hazarika formed an institution named Xur Bahini.
 This was formed with the help of people from Golaghat to help the flood-victims of Assam.
 This group used to sing in the streets and collect remunerations which later was donated.
 Many singers joined Xur Bahini under Jayanta Hazarika's leadership.
 A total of 8 songs were composed for Xur Bahini.
 The songs are: "Luitor Boliya Baan", "Durjog lagnar dekho hahankar", "Aaji pranor mela patiso", "Bhoy naai bhoy naai", "Eko naai xunya haai", "Etiyao raati naai", "Obhijatri duroir ratri" and "Aeito prahar xunya prahar".
 On 13 August 1977 Xur Bahini went to Dibrugarh to raise faunds to help the treatment of Maghai Ojha.
 Jayanta Hazarika said about Xur Bahini:

 "Now I will speak.
 I will speak with my melodies, my songs.
 I shall come out to sing in the streets, not on the stage.
 The goal of Xur Bahini is to stand with the people during trying times.
 Xur Bahini will prevent the rise of evil with melodies and songs."